We have put together some tips to help you complete the application form here.

 - DO I NEED TO REGISTER ON THE WEBSITE OR DO ANYTHING AHEAD OF APPLICATIONS OPENING?

-We recommend you read through the Application Form FAQs so you can prepare the information you need in advance.
+We strongly recommend you read through the all FAQs so you can prepare the information you need in advance.
 You do not need to register an account on the website in order to make an application.
 Any further updates will be posted here in the first instance, and shared on our social media platforms.

 - HOW DO I CONTACT YOU IF I NEED TO SPEAK TO SOMEONE ABOUT MY APPLICATION OR ASK QUESTIONS?